jsenv/core/packages/independent/workflow/file-size-impact/readme.md

 ## trackingConfig

 _trackingConfig_ parameter is an object used to configure group of files you want to track.
-This parameter is optional with a default value exported in [src/jsenvTrackingConfig.js](./src/jsenvTrackingConfig.js)
+This parameter is optional with a default value exported in [src/jsenv_tracking_config.js](./src/jsenv_tracking_config.js)

 _trackingConfig_ keys are group names that will appear in the generated comment.
 _trackingConfig_ values are objects associating a pattern to a value.
-This object is refered as _metaValueMap_ in [@jsenv/url-meta#structuredMetaMap](https://github.com/jsenv/url-meta#structuredmetamap).

 For example you can create two groups named _"critical files"_ and _"remaining files"_ like this: